whoistausif/test-repo/README.md

 ## 🔸 About the Project

-WebScanPro is a tool that will test web applications for common security problems such as:
+WebScanPro is a tool that checks web applications for common security problems like:

 - SQL Injection
 - Cross-Site Scripting (XSS)
-- Weak Authentication
+- Weak login systems
 - Other common web security issues

-In Week 1, the goal was to set up the environment and understand how the vulnerable application works.
+In Week 1, the goal was to set up everything and understand how the vulnerable application works.

 ---